AERSI

 Reading the Index

-AERSI = 1.0 is the baseline — exactly at WHO safety thresholds with no exceedances.
+AERSI = 1.0 is the baseline — a station exactly at WHO limits, zero exceedances, zero volatility.

 Very Low